-The MAC addresses of the clients that are allowed to associate with an AP are stored in the MAC filter list (Wireless LAN > Stations).
+The MAC addresses of the clients that are allowed to associate with an AP are stored in the MAC filter list (Wireless LAN > Stations/LEPS > LEPS-MAC > Station rules).
 The MAC filter enabled switch allows you to switch off the use of the MAC filter list for individual logical networks.